 WiredWest continues to actively develop its plans in coordination with the Massachusetts Broadband Institute (MBI).
 WiredWest will continue to push hard on behalf of and in concert with our towns and citizens for this desperately needed project to move forward.
-Every household, business, organization and town without access to high-speed Internet access is suffering today, and robust, affordable and universally available broadband for our communities must remain a priority.
+Every household, business, organization and town without access to high-speed Internet access is suffering today, Even when people were driving a car and tend to just listen to radio by cheap dvd player portable than knowing all the news and updates on the world wide web.
+Their solution is affordable and universally available broadband for our communities must remain a priority.

 The WiredWest Negotiating Committee has worked successfully to build open lines of communication with the MBI over the last two months and have had numerous productive meetings.
 As the MBI works with the Baker administration, the WiredWest team continues the exhaustive due diligence process so we are all ready to move forward as soon as the pause has been lifted.
 WiredWest representatives remain in close contact with legislators and the MBI to monitor progress.